Abingdon Film Unit

 The Abingdon Film Unit (known as the AFU) is an organisation based at Abingdon School, Abingdon-on-Thames, in Oxfordshire, England that enables pupils to make their own short documentary or animated films under the guidance of a team of industry professionals.
-The AFU was formed in 2003 by renowned British documentary maker Michael Grigsby and the school's Head of Drama, Jeremy Taylor.
+The AFU was formed in 2003 by British documentary maker Michael Grigsby and the school's Head of Drama, Jeremy Taylor.
 They led the Unit together until Grigsby's death at the age of 76 in March 2013.
-The Film Unit has been very successful with several films selected for screening at the National Film Theatre in London and others added to the National Film Archive.
+The Film Unit has had several films selected for screening at the National Film Theatre in London and others added to the National Film Archive.

 Profile

 The Unit consists of BAFTA winning directors Jonas Mortensen (cinematography) and Colin O'Toole (direction), Mikkel Eriksen and Larry Sider (sound design), Nikolaj Larsen and Arvid Eriksson (editing), Duncan Pickstock and Rebekah Tolley (direction), and animators Joanna Harrison and Geoff Dunbar.
 The Unit has so far produced over 200 short films, many of which have won prizes or received screenings at festivals in the UK and abroad.
 The influence of Grigsby's distinctive philosophy and aesthetic - using the medium of film "to give voice to the voiceless", explore "the poetry of the everyday" and allow audiences time and space in which to make their own judgements about the material - are often discernible in AFU documentaries, whilst AFU animations celebrate a hand-drawn or hand-made approach.
 The Unit encourages students to adopt the highest standards, and to develop their ideas through a process of careful research and reflection that seeks to clarify at every stage the aims and intentions of their films.